 Showering daily can help wash away dirt and bacteria from your skin.
 Use a noncomedogenic soap or body wash, which won’t clog pores.
 If needed, you can also choose a shampoo and conditioner that doesn’t contain aggravating ingredients.

-Shaving the hair on your underarms and pubic area may help prevent future flare-ups.
+Removing the hair on your underarms and pubic area might help prevent future flare-ups.
 However, don’t shave during a flare-up, as it can irritate the area further, intensifying symptoms.

 Maintain a healthy weight

 While the science on this is uncertain, some experts believe that maintaining a healthy weight can help reduce instances of hidradenitis suppurativa as it reduces the number of areas where your skin rubs together.